• Product Introduction

 Local Debugging

-After downloading the project locally and parsing the project implementation details, developers may need to perform local development, debugging, or preview.
-To enable local debugging, configuring environment variables is also required, which can be complex.
-At this point, you can use EdgeOne CLI, which can synchronize the deployment configuration from EdgeOne Pages to your local system and also directly deploy the project locally.
+After downloading the project locally and analyzing its implementation details, developers may need to perform local development, debugging, or preview.
+To enable local debugging, you also need to configure environment variables, which can be cumbersome.
+In this case, you can use EdgeOne CLI.
+It can synchronize the configuration information deployed on EdgeOne Makers to your local environment and also deploy the project locally.
 Using EdgeOne CLI requires installation and login.
-For details, refer to the EdgeOne CLI document introduction.
+For specific details, refer to the documentation of EdgeOne CLI.

-After installation and login, execute the following command in the local project to associate it with the project in the Edgeone Pages console.
+After installation and login, run the following command in your local project directory to link the project with the project in the Edgeone Makers console.

 After association, execute the following command to proceed with local deployment: